MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 - **Automatic VM Guest patching for Azure Arc VMs**: This feature helps reduce the overhead of manual patching and the associated maintenance costs.
 Not only does this action help make the system more secure, but it also optimizes resource allocation and contributes to overall cost efficiency.

-- **Cost monitoring consolidation**: To consolidate monitoring costs, use [Azure Stack HCI Insights](/azure-stack/hci/concepts/monitoring-overview#insights) and patch using [Update Manager for Azure Local](/azure-stack/hci/update/about-updates-23h2).
+- **Cost monitoring consolidation**: To consolidate monitoring costs, use [Insights for Azure Local](/azure-stack/hci/concepts/monitoring-overview#insights) and patch using [Update Manager for Azure Local](/azure-stack/hci/update/about-updates-23h2).
 Insights uses Monitor to provide rich metrics and alerting capabilities.
 The lifecycle manager component of Azure Localintegrates with Update Manager to simplify the task of keeping your clusters up to date by consolidating update workflows for various components into a single experience.
 Use Monitor and Update Manager to optimize resource allocation and contribute to overall cost efficiency.

   For more information, see [Recommendations for optimizing personnel time](/azure/well-architected/cost-optimization/optimize-personnel-time).